microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/educationcategory-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Retrieve an [educationCategory](../resources/educationcategory.md) object.
-This operation can be performed by teacher, student and system.
+Only teachers, students, and applications can perform this operation.

 ## Permissions